 This is the same window displayed when you create a new time record using the Records List.
 The only difference is that the Record field is blank since it does not know which specific task you would like to log time against.
 Therefore you will need to search for the task.
 Start typing the first few letters of the task name and tasks that match what you have entered will display.
 Select a task by clicking on it.

 The Time Tracker interface is also available within a Salesforce Task record.
 This an ideal option to use when you are already working within a task and would like to update the details of a task (i.e. status, priority, etc.) as well as log hours.

-With the task record, scroll down to the Time Tracker section.
+Within the Salesforce task record, click on the Time Tracking Tab.
 Planned Effort and % Allocation are defined by the Project Manager within the Project while Actual Effort automatically rolls up from the hours logged against the task in Time Tracker.

 The Time Tracker you see in a Task record is the same as the Time Tracker interface you see in the Time Tracker tab where you have both a daily and weekly view.
 You log hours the same way.

 For Weekly view, if no hours have been logged for the week, you would log hours by clicking on New Row.
 This will add a row for time entry.

 Enter the time you spent on the task in hour:minute format, for each day of the week.
 For example, if you spent 1 hour and 15 minutes, then enter it as 1:15.
 Click on Save when you are finished entering your time for the week.
 It is important that you save your time entries before navigating to a different week.
 Otherwise you will lose your unsaved changes.

 The total time for each day is displayed at the bottom while the total time logged for the week is displayed on the right.